Neural Quantile Optimization for Edge-Cloud Networking: The Gumbel-Softmax Reparameterization

 \begin{remark} Since the objective function of the Gumbel-Softmax reparameterization problem in \eqref{eq:p1} is random, the approximated solution in \eqref{eq:approx_min} should be viewed as a random variable as well.
 From the first glance, the randomness of $\hat{f}_{\mathrm{soft}}^{N,\tau}$ is inconsistent with the deterministic feature of the original integer programming problem in \eqref{eq:int_p0}.
 However, in practice, the uncertainty of the approximated solution in \eqref{eq:approx_min} is beneficial in several aspects.
 For example, since we are solving a series of unconstrained approximated problems based on the soft-loss function in \eqref{eq:soft_loss}, the feasibility of the solution in \eqref{eq:approx_min} is not guaranteed.
 Thus, the randomness allows us to generate samples of the approximated solution and select the one that produces the lowest objective function value among all the samples in the feasible domain. \end{remark}

 \begin{remark} We have to admit that our framework suffers from the curse of dimensionality.
-As the decision variable of the reparameterized problem \eqref{eq:p1}, variable $\bm{\alpha}$ is of the same dimension as the one-hot vector that encodes the decision variable $y$ in the original integer programming problem \eqref{eq:int_p0}, which grows exponentially as the problem dimension increases.
-The dimensionality issue in our applications makes it impossible to directly model $\bm{\alpha}$ by a neural network.
-In Section~\ref{sec:network}, we overcome this issue by decoupling. \end{remark}
+In the reparameterized problem \eqref{eq:p1}, the decision variable $\bm{\alpha}$ is of the same dimension as the one-hot vector that encodes the decision variable $y$ in the original integer programming problem \eqref{eq:int_p0}, which grows exponentially as the problem dimension increases. { In practice, the dimensionality issue makes it impossible to exactly solve the reparameterization problem \eqref{eq:p1}.
+However, the continuous feature of $\bm{\alpha}$ in \eqref{eq:p1} allows us to implement the neural networks.
+In Section~\ref{sec:network}, we will model the decision variable $\bm{\alpha}$ using neural networks in a decoupling manner. } \end{remark}